Teaching Awards - celebrating excellence

 This award recognises exceptional leadership in learning and teaching.
 It is presented to members of staff who have successfully initiated transformational change in learning and teaching practice, learning support, administrative or managerial practices, or have influenced the manner in which colleagues view or approach learning, teaching or students.

-In 2018 the award was presented to Dr Cassie Wilson, Associate Dean (Learning and Teaching) of the Faculty of Humanities and Social Sciences, for the dedication she brings to student feedback, her research-led approach to teaching, and her contributions to curriculum design.
-Find out more about Dr Wilson's approach to teaching.
+In 2019 the award was presented to Dr Marianne Ellis, Associate Dean (Learning and Teaching) of the Faculty of Engineering and Design, for her role as an inspirational and transformational leader.
+Find out more about Dr Ellis's approach to teaching.

 Best Team in Support of Student Learning Award